 - endowments, reserve funds, annual fundraising campaigns, and event sponsorships;

 - debt reduction or payment of debt or legal settlements;

 - political or partisan purposes, campaigns, or lobbying activities; nor

 - programs or materials that would normally be included in the regular operating budget for municipal/government agencies or schools.

 A grant evaluation form must be submitted for all competitive grants awarded.
 Nonprofits considering submitting an application for the current grant cycle need to insure all prior grant evaluations have been submitted.
 Forms are available online.

 The Competitive Grant Application Cycle opens annually in July and applications are due mid-September.
-Grant Applications will be available under Forms & PR Guidelines.
+Grant Applications will be available on the Grants Program page.

 If you are unsure of your grant evaluation status or if your program or project is incomplete and you have questions regarding your grant evaluation, email or call Thayer Talbott, Vice President, Programs & Operations, at 860.347.0025.